afragen/git-updater/README.md

 * License: GPLv2 or later
 * License URI: <https://www.gnu.org/licenses/gpl-2.0.html>

-A simple plugin to enable automatic updates to your GitHub, Bitbucket, GitLab, or Gitea hosted WordPress plugins, themes, and language packs.
+A simple plugin to enable automatic updates to your GitHub hosted WordPress plugins, themes, and language packs.
 It also allows for the remote installation of plugins or themes.
+Additional API plugins available for Bitbucket, GitLab, Gitea, and Gist.

 [Comprehensive information regarding GitHub Updater is available on the wiki.](https://github.com/afragen/github-updater/wiki)